-- Naming structures: The way you represent metrics, units and KPIs should be consistent across all dashboards.
+Naming structures.
+The way you represent metrics, units and KPIs should be consistent across all dashboards.
 Don’t use different names for the same metric or KPI.

-- Icons and visual cues: When using icons and other images, make sure these serve a purpose consistent across all dashboards.
+Icons and visual cues.
+When using icons and other images, make sure these serve a purpose consistent across all dashboards.
 Using the “💸” emoji to illustrate revenue might work for your sales team, but will it play well at a board meeting?

-- Dates and other text-based formats: Make sure times and dates are kept in a universal format e.g. 11/23/2018 vs. Oct 23rd 2018.
+Dates and other text-based formats.
+Keep times and dates in a universal format (e.g. 11/23/2021 vs. Nov 23rd 2021.)

 Some dashboard platforms provide little flexibility on these design elements, which will make consistency easier.
 With more flexibility comes a bigger risk of miscommunication, so be wary when designing things from scratch.

-When creating a data-driven layout, it’s important to use some kind of logic when grouping metrics together.
+It’s important to use some kind of logic when grouping metrics together.

-- Trend-based data in the middle: These metrics can include activity-based metrics, such as the number of new deals created within a specific time-frame, emails sent, calls made etc.
+Trend-based data in the middle.
+These metrics can include activity-based metrics, such as the number of new deals created within a specific time frame, emails sent, calls made, etc.